odangitsdjang/InstaDine/README.md

 ---------------------- MAP AND MARKERS GIF HERE -----------------------

-* Restaurants Filter
+* Restaurants Filter and RESTful Search
   * To further help narrow down choices, the map screen also has a filter that users can toggle to display only restaurants with a selected numbers of seats available, or filter them out by current wait times.
+  * Users can search for specific restaurants and be redirected to the detail page while using the search bar.

----------------------- FILTER GIF HERE --------------------------------
+---------------------- FILTER AND SEARCH GIF HERE ----------------------

 * Restaurant Detail And Queuing
   * Pressing on restaurant markers takes users to the restaurant detail page which contains which contains information such as seat availability and also allows users to Queue Up.